Form 1095-C: Employer-Provided Health Insurance Offer and Coverage

 13. Why isn’t the COBRA offer on my form?

 Generally, an offer of COBRA continuation coverage due to termination of employment is not reported as an offer of coverage on Part II of Form 1095-C, unless you actually enrolled in the COBRA coverage.
+Enrollment in COBRA is shown in Part III of the form.

 14. Will I receive a form if I am not an active employee?